spring-labs/tenancy-sample/README.md

 ## Conclusion
 After doing some research and implemented both solutions we come to the conclusion that both providers do not match our projects requirements.
-The implementation of the Discriminator strategy in Hibernate is still under development and not yet finished, even it is described in the reference documentation.
-We had to make changes in the current version of Hibernate to get at least the resolution of the tenant id working.
-Eclipselink's Discriminator strategy implementation is much more proven and works as described, but has some shortcomings that prevent us from using it together with the latest Spring Data version.
+The implementation of the Discriminator strategy in Hibernate is still under development and not yet suitable, even it is described in the reference documentation.
+We had to patch the current version of Hibernate to at least get the resolution of the tenant id working.
+Eclipselink's Discriminator strategy implementation is much more proven and works as described, but has some shortcomings that prevent us from using it together with the latest [Spring Data JPA](http://projects.spring.io/spring-data-jpa) version.
 Details of both investigation can be found on the modules README pages.

 ## Technologies and frameworks used in common:
 - Java 8
 - Spring Boot 1.3
-- Spring Data GOSLING, including Spring Data JPA
+- Spring Data GOSLING, including Spring Data JPA 1.9.0.RELEASE
 - H2 and PostgreSQL database

 ## Introduction in Mutlitenancy
-A brief overview on multitenancy and the three mayor strategies can be found in the [Hibernate.org reference guide](http://docs.jboss.org/hibernate/orm/5.0/userGuide/en-US/html_single/#d5e3197
+A brief overview on multitenancy and the three major strategies can be found in the [Hibernate.org User Guide](http://docs.jboss.org/hibernate/orm/5.0/userGuide/en-US/html_single/#d5e3197
-).
-Separation
-on database or schema level is sufficient for most applications.
+ "Hibernate.org User Guide").
+Separation on database or schema level is sufficient for most applications.
 Where seperating data based on a discriminator column value is the more exotic variant.
 As often, it depends on your requirements on multitenany which strategy to use.
 XXX